-- 1. All cylinders and valves for improper operation or signs of leaks. - 2.
-Lubrication as specified by the Lubrication, Section 5. - 3.
+- 1. All cylinders and valves for signs of leaks. - 2.
+Lubrication as specified by the Lubrication Chart. - 3.
 Load hook for cracks or having more than 15 percent normal throat opening or 10 degree twist. - 4.
-All structural members (boom, sub-base, frame, turret, and outriggers) for bends, cracks, or broken members. - 5.
-All welds for breaks or cracks. - 6.
-All pins for proper installation. - 7.
-All control, safety, and capacity placards for readability and secure attachment. - 8.
-Cable clip bolts above wedge socket at end of loadline should be properly torqued, refer to the Service Manual. - 9.
-All boom wear pad retaining bolts. - 10.
-Boom extension cables for proper tension or evidence of abnormal wear. - 11.
+All structural members (boom, sub-base, turret and outriggers) for bends, cracks, or broken members. - 5.
+All welds for breaks or cracks. - All pins for proper installation. - All control, safety, and capacity placards for readability and secure attachment. - 8.
+Torque of cable clip bolts above wedge socket at end of loadline should be 95 ft-lb. - 9.
+All boom wear pad retaining bolts. - Boom extension cables for proper tension or evidence of abnormal wear. - 11.
 Sheaves and cable drums for wear and cracks. - 12.
-Unwind the loadline and check according to cable maintenance procedure.
+Unspool loadline and check according to cable maintenance procedure.

-Periodic/Annual Inspection
+Periodic Inspection

-- 1. All items listed under daily, weekly, and monthly inspections. - 2.
-Loose bolts and fasteners in all areas.
-Torque pin retainer bolts. - 3.
-All pins, bearings, shafts, and gears for wear cracks or distortion to include all pivot, outrigger and sheave pins, and bearings. - 4.
+- All items listed under daily, weekly, and monthly inspections. - Loose bolts and fasteners in all areas.
+Torque pin retainer bolts. - All pins, bearings, shafts, and gears for wear cracks or distortion to include all pivot, outriggers and sheave pins, and bearings. - 4.
 Boom angle and boom length indicator for accuracy over full range. - 5.
-Hydraulic systems for proper operating pressure.

-- 6. Outrigger pads for excessive wear or cracks. - 7.
-Cylinders for: - a.
-Damaged rods - b.
+Hydraulic systems for proper operating pressure. - Lift and outrigger cylinders for drift caused by leaking around piston. - 7.
+Cylinders for: - Damaged rods - b.
 Dented barrels - c.
-Drift from oil leaking by piston - d.
+Drift from oil leaking by piston

+- d.
 Leaks at rod seals, welds, or holding valves. - 8.
 PTO drive line system for proper alignment, lubrication and tightness. - 9.
 Hydraulic hose and tubing for evidence of damage such as blistering, crushing, or abrasion. - 10.
-Top and bottom boom wear pads for excessive wear. - 11.
-Inspect all electrical wires and connections for worn, cut or deteriorated insulation and bare wire.
+Top and bottom wear pads for excessive wear. - Inspect all electrical wires and connections for worn, cut or deteriorated insulation and bare wire.
 Replace or repair wires as required. - 12.
 Extend and retract cables, sheaves, pins, and bearings for wear or abrasion. - 13.
-Main frame and stabilizer mounting bolts for proper torque, refer to the Service Manual. - 14.
-Rotation bearing and gearbox mounting bolts for proper torque, refer to the Service Manual. - 15.
-Missing or unreadable warning labels. - 16.
-Missing or unusable/unsafe condition of steps, ladders, handrails, guards or seat.
+Main frame and stabilizer mount bolts for proper torque (see Torque Chart). - 14.
+Rotation bearing and gearbox mounting bolts for proper torque (see Torque Chart).